haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 One very remarkable project is the [gbXML][gbxml-web] viewer, which allows to view building data stored in Building Information Models (BIM).
 Check out this online demo of the [Spider gbXML Viewer][spider-gbxml-viewer], I especially like the exploded view and the possibility to toggle the view between interior/exterior surfaces which can be found in the popup menu on the right.

 ### three.js cookbooks
 There are hundreds of HTML and JavaScript snippets, which Theo published in his "[cookbooks][cookbook-wiki]", like [this one][jaanga-threejs-cookbook].
-The idea is to have browser-ready online demos, where also people new to JavaScript and programming in general are able to copy, paste and adapt the code snippets from the [github repository][jaanga-threejs-cookbook].
+The idea is to have browser-ready online demos, where also people new to JavaScript and programming in general are able to copy, paste, and adapt the code snippets from the [github repository][jaanga-threejs-cookbook].

 [cookbook-wiki]: https://en.wikipedia.org/wiki/Cookbook#Usage_outside_the_world_of_food
 [gbxml-web]: https://www.gbxml.org/About_GreenBuildingXML_gbXML